nielseneli/bull--itpoint/howtorun.md

 # Initial Set-Up

-Let's get started!

 ## How to Download

-Press the "Download .zip" or "Download .tar.gz" button in the header to download either a .zip  or a .tar.gz of the software.
+Press the "Download .zip" or "Download .tar.gz" button in the header to download either a .zip  or a .tar.gz of the software, or visit our github ("View on Github" in header bar) for the active build.

 ## How to Install